-Module Name Digital Circuit Technology Module Number CMS-AAI-DCT Responsible Lecturer Prof. DrIng. habil.
+Module Name Digital Circuit Technology Module Number CMS-AAI-DCT Responsible Lecturer Prof. Drlng. habil.
 Ch.
-G. Mayr christian.mayr@tu-dresden.de Qualification Objectives Students are familiar with the functionalities and basic design principles of digital circuits.
+G. Mayr christian.mayr@tu-dresden.de Qualification Objectives Students know how digital circuits work and understand the basic design principles of digital circuits.
 Based on their knowledge of the component models of active semiconductors, they are familiar with the systematic design and analysis of digital and mixed-signal basic circuits.
-In addition, students understand architecture and system concepts of complex digital systems.
-Students are familiar with special circuit features in nanoscale CMOS technologies, methods for reducing power loss (low-power circuit technology), measures for increasing the processing speed in high-speed circuits and interfaces and the consideration of statistical influences of production technologies.
-Contents Contents of the module are analysis, dimensioning and optimization of digital combinatorial and sequential basic elements on the basis of current semiconductor technologies (CMOS, BiCMOS, etc.), design of complex logic functions in the form of arithmetic-logic circuits (e.g. ALUS, shifters, multipliers), state machines (finite state machines), toggle and oscillator circuits, digital architecture and system concepts such as register transfer logic, memory architectures (DRAM, SRAM, EPROM) and mixed-signal circuits (ADC, DAC, interfaces as well as the methodology of designing complex digital and mixed-signal systems (behavioral description, optimization, validation)).
-Teaching and Learning Methods The module includes lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a written examination of 120 minutes.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade corresponds to the grade of the examination performance.

-Frequency of the Module The module is offered every winter semester.
-Workload The workload is a total of 150 hours.
-Duration of the Module The module takes one semester.
+They also understand the architectural and system concepts of complex digital systems.
+Students are familiar with the special features of nanoscale CMOS technologies, methods for reducing power dissipation (low-power circuit technology), measures for increasing the processing speed in high-speed circuits and interfaces, and the consideration of statistical influences of manufacturing technologies.
+Content The module covers analysis, dimensioning and optimization of digital combinational and sequential basic elements on the basis of current semiconductor technologies (CMOS, BiCMOS, etc.), design of complex logic functions in the form of arithmetic-logic circuits (e.g. ALUs, shifters, multipliers), state machines (finite state machines), flip-flops and oscillator circuits, digital architecture and system concepts such as register transfer logic, memory architectures (DRAM, SRAM, EPROM) and mixed-signal circuits (ADC, DAC, interfaces) as well as the methodology of designing complex digital and mixed-signal systems (behavioral description, optimization, validation).
+Teaching and learning methods The module comprises lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
+Prerequisites for Participation No prior knowledge is required.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a 120-minute written test.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade corresponds to the grade of the examined assessment.
+Frequency of the Module The module is offered each winter semester.
+Workload The workload comprises 150 hours in total.
+Duration of the Module The module runs for the duration of one semester.